kaii-lb/treble_everest/README.md

 If you face any conflicts while applying patches, apply the patch manually.
 For any other issues, report them via the [Issues](https://github.com/cawilliamson/treble_voltage/issues) tab.

+# What patches don't work
+- platform_bionic 0002
+- platform_build doesn't seem to be a git repo

 ## Credits
 These people have helped this project in some way or another, so they should be the ones who receive all the credit:
 - [VoltageOS Team](https://github.com/VoltageOS)